zukunft/zukunft.com/docs/code_functions_all.md

     \-- row_mapper - section for function row_mapper not yet defined that it should be construct and map in /user/user.php
     \-- api_json_array_core - section for function api_json_array_core not yet defined that it should be api in /user/user.php
     \-- log_object - section for function log_object is expected to be log in /user/user.php
+    \-- login - section for function login not yet defined that it should be set and get in /user/user.php
     \-- name - section for function name is expected to be debug in /user/user.php
     \-- name_or_null - section for function name_or_null not yet defined that it should be set and get in /user/user.php
     \-- name_and_profile - section for function name_and_profile not yet defined that it should be set and get in /user/user.php